vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ### Before you begin

 - Make sure the [prerequisites](microsoft-defender-endpoint-linux.md#prerequisites) are met for Defender for Endpoint on Linux

-- Make sure to install the agent version `101.24102.0002` from the insiders-slow channel on the ARM64-based device.
-(See [What's new in Microsoft Defender for Endpoint on Linux](linux-whatsnew.md).)

 - To onboard servers to Defender for Endpoint, [server licenses](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-defender-for-endpoint) are required.
 You can choose from these options: